Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 #PermitRootLogin yes -> Change to 'no'
 PermitRootLogin no

-# (OPTIONAL BUT RECOMMENDED) For maximum security, disable password authentication.
+# For maximum security, disable password authentication.
 # ONLY do this if you have already added your SSH public key to /home/haloadmin/.ssh/authorized_keys
 #PasswordAuthentication yes -> Change to 'no'
 PasswordAuthentication no